Alex Beaton

-Alex Beaton (July 15, 1944 – May 27, 2022) was a Scottish folk singer and guitarist who performed across the United States and in Canada and hosted tours to Scotland.
-Beaton established folk singers as a regular feature at highland games in the United States, beginning most notably with the Grandfather Mountain Highland Games in North Carolina.
+Alexander William MacLeod Beaton (July 15, 1944 – May 27, 2022) was a Scottish folk singer and guitarist.
+He performed across the United States and in Canada, hosted tours to Scotland, and established folk singers as a regular feature at highland games in the United States, beginning with the Grandfather Mountain Highland Games in North Carolina.

 Beaton released 21 albums on CD and one DVD musical travelogue of Scotland that combined three titles that were previously released on VHS tape.
 Artists featured on his recordings included Alasdair Fraser and Eric Rigler.

 Origins and early work

-Beaton was born in Glasgow, Scotland to an Irish mother and Scottish father.
+Alexander William MacLeod Beaton was born on July 15, 1944, in Glasgow, Scotland, to an Irish mother and Scottish father.
 He began his musical career at the age of 17 as a member of The Cumberland Three, a British folk group in the early 1960s.
 The Cumberland Three consisted of Beaton, Brian Fogarty, and Leonard Sturrock, with Pete Sayers on the banjo.
 In 1963 they appeared at a large folk music concert with Robin Hall and Jimmie Macgregor.
 The group made appearances on radio and television, including on the BBC and ITV television networks.
-On December 7, 1963, the group performed on the British TV series Hullabaloo!
+On December 7, 1963, the group performed on the British TV series Hullabaloo.
 The group recorded for Parlophone Records.
 In 1964 they released their one and only album Introducing The Cumberland Three.
 In 1965 The Cumberland Three disbanded in connection with the end of the folk music revival.

 Beaton emigrated to the United States in 1965 where he initially lived in New York state and worked as a singer on TV and in restaurants.
 For a time he was the head of the entertainment department at Cunning Hartmann and Associates in Troy, New York.
 Later serving in the US Army, he entertained troops in the Third Army Soldiers' Show and the Seventh US Army Chorus in Germany.
 After serving 4 years in the army he took up the nightclub scene in 1969.
 During the 1970s, he re-directed his career toward writing and performing American country music, later winning an accolade at the International American Song Festival Awards in 1974 for a country song.
 Also in 1974, he moved to the Los Angeles area.